-Applications for other district centre uses including A2 (Financial and Professional Services), A4 (Drinking Establishments) and B1 (Offices) will need to include a six month marketing assessment to provide evidence for a change of use from A1 (Retail).
+Applications for other district centre uses including A2 (Financial and Professional Services), A4 (Drinking Establishments) and B1 (Offices) will be permitted where this would not harm the sustainability of the shopping area.

-8.44 District centres have been designated in Policy 11 of the Central Lancashire Core Strategy.
-Boundaries for the retail centres have been set out within Appendix 4.
+- 8.44 District centres have been designated in Policy 11 of the Central Lancashire Core Strategy.
+Boundaries for the retail centres have been set out within Appendix 3. - 8.45 The purpose of this policy is to prevent the over proliferation of non-retail uses at the expense of retail provision within the centres.
+It is important to the vitality and viability of the district centres that the retail strength and appearance of these frontages is retained.

-- 8.45 The purpose of this policy is to prevent the over proliferation of non-retail uses at the expense of retail provision within the centres.
-It is important to the vitality and viability of the district centres that the retail strength and appearance of these frontages is retained. - 8.46 The District Centres comprise the following properties: - Penwortham: 12 to 78, 27 to 79 Liverpool Road (all inclusive), and 2 Cop Lane - Bamber Bridge: 145 to 187, 193 to 231, 148 to 200 (all inclusive) Station Road, and 1 to 3 Withy Grove Road - Tardy Gate: 1 to 15 Hope Terrace, 6 to 26 Watkin Lane, 1 to 7 Victoria Terrace, 448 to 468 Leyland Road, 1 to 3 William Street (all inclusive). - Longton: 56 to 98 (even numbers) Liverpool Road (98 Liverpool Road: Booths Superstore) - 8.47 The Central Lancashire Retail and Leisure Review (2010) has provided the evidence to support the inclusion of a minimum of 60% A1 Retail use target as identified in the policy.
-A Retail Position Statement will be produced on an annual basis to provide a 'snapshot' in time of the current situation within the District Centres which will provide evidence of retail trends and act as a mechanism through which to monitor Policy E4 and identify triggers where necessary. - 8.48 A marketing assessment will need to include written evidence of the marketing of the premises for a minimum period of 6 months to demonstrate lack of demand for A1 (Retail Uses).
+- 8.46 The District Centres comprise the following properties: - Penwortham: 12 to 78, 27 to 79 Liverpool Road (all inclusive), and 2 Cop Lane - Bamber Bridge: 145 to 187, 193 to 231, 148 to 200 (all inclusive) Station Road, and 1 to 3 Withy Grove Road - Tardy Gate: 1 to 15 Hope Terrace, 6 to 26 Watkin Lane, 1 to 7 Victoria Terrace, 448 to 468 Leyland Road, 1 to 3 William Street (all inclusive). - Longton: 56 to 98 (even numbers) Liverpool Road (98 Liverpool Road: Booths Superstore) - 8.47 The Central Lancashire Retail and Leisure Review (2010) has provided the evidence to support the inclusion of a minimum of 60% A1 Retail use target as identified in the policy.
+A Retail Position Statement will be produced on an annual basis to provide a 'snapshot' in time of the current situation within the District Centres which will provide evidence of retail trends and act as a mechanism through which to monitor Policy E4 and identify triggers where necessary.